 There is a store where you can rent traditional Korean clothing and wear it around Insa-dong.
 Some people get the opportunity to take pictures and leave their pictures on a wall by the rental location.
-Michael and I didn't know how long we would be here and we wanted to walk around more, so we didn't rent any clothing.
+M and I didn't know how long we would be here and we wanted to walk around more, so we didn't rent any clothing.

 A view of a restaurant from the top of the building.
 Have I mentioned how much I like the art style?

 T said this was the.. um...
 Poopie Store.
 It's a café with a bunch of poop themed items.
-Michael and I love toilet humor but T didn't seem to appreciate it as much, so we did not stop by to check it out.
+M and I love toilet humor but T didn't seem to appreciate it as much, so we did not stop by to check it out.